- East Sussex

 Because God is generous, we are given the gifts and the fruit of the Holy Spirit, enabling us to live in a new relationship with our Father, our world and our fellow beings.

 LEGACIES POLICY.
 Where there's a Will there's a way.......to help God!
-At the last PCC meeting our Rector presented a Legacies Policy that was discussed and then adopted for our parish.
+At a recent PCC meeting our Rector presented a Legacies Policy that was discussed and then adopted for our parish.
 Legacies are a fundamental part of our Christian giving; leaving a gift in one’s Will is one of the most valuable and lasting ways to give thanks to God for the gifts of life and indeed a lifetime.
 Once provision has been made for loved ones, there is an opportunity to make a lasting gift to God, by leaving a legacy to support the Parish, to help to keep it alive and to continue its mission and ministry in the local community into the future.
 Anyone who is considering leaving a legacy is welcome to talk to the Rector in confidence about the sorts of purposes their gift might fund, and how/if they would like their gift to be acknowledged.
 There is also a very useful Church of England internet site: http://www.churchlegacy.org.uk/ .
 I will be opening a discussion on our giving (in every sense of the word) in the coming months, both in our worship services and through the weekly e-mail newsletter.
 If you would like to have your name added to the newsletter mailing list please an email to firstname.lastname@example.org

 Without an appreciation of generosity there is no Christianity.
 So, as creatures made to reflect the nature of God, the Bible calls the followers of Christ to be generous.
 Christian giving is at the heart of Christian living.